ShuraBlack/Privacy/README.md

 - User-friendly interface
 - Open-source project

-## 🚀 Installation & Setup
+## 🚀 Project info
-To run the project locally, follow these steps:

 ### Technologies Used
 - Java (JDK 11 or newer)
 - Maven (for dependency management)

-> The project showcases the website functionality and does not necessarily need to be cloned.
+> This project is just a representation and can be used absolutely free on the given page.

-## 📦 Dependencies
+### 📦 Dependencies
 - Logging (log4j-core, slf4j-api)
 - Data handling (org.json, javax.xml.bind)
 - Websocket (org.java-websocket)